Ninja Infestation

 Rails

-If you want to see the difference between rails and ducks, check out the feet.
-Ducks have webbed feet and rails have long toes designed for wading and walking over the plants at the water’s edge.
-The rails I’ve spotted in San Diego include the Coot, the Ridgeway Rail, Moorhens, and the Sora.
-The Sora I spotted in San Elijo Lagoon was the first I’ve ever seen and the first time I’ve heard of the species.
-On the cusp of a full moon, the tide was high, and I had to wade barefoot and ankle-deep along the flooded frontage trail.
-I was rewarded with the sight of a Sora wading in the open along the trail’s edge.
-I attribute my good fortune to the high tide because the water’s edge is significantly closer to the trail and the flooding limited the foot traffic to the few who were willing to walk a hundred feet of trail in the water.
+The tide was high on the cusp of a full moon, and I had to wade barefoot and ankle-deep along the flooded frontage trail.
+I was rewarded with a Sora wading in the open along the trail’s edge.
+I attribute my good fortune to the high tide because the water’s edge was significantly closer to the trail, and the flooding limited foot traffic to the few willing to walk a hundred feet of trail in the water.

+As of this writing, the iNaturalist database has 16,238 worldwide observations of the Brant.
+Its conservation status is of least concern.
 I also spotted a Ridgway’s Rail in the lagoon last summer, making it one of only 2,257 observations.
 It’s listed as “Near Threatened” and “Endangered” by the federal government.

 Pelicans

+The White Pelicans are seasonal visitors overwintering in Southern California.
+The capture above is from Santee Lakes.
 There are only two species of Pelican that I am familiar with: the White Pelican and the Brown Pelican.
 The Brown Pelicans are sea birds and year-round inhabitants.
-They were once on the endangered list thanks to DDT and pesticide poisoning, but have recovered nicely since they were banned.
+They were once on the endangered list thanks to DDT and pesticide poisoning but have recovered nicely since the toxins were banned.

-The White Pelicans are seasonal visitors overwintering in Southern California.
-The capture above is from Santee Lakes.
 As of this writing, the iNaturalist database has 60,103 worldwide observations of the Brant.
 Its conservation status is of least concern.

 And The Rest